-9.2.2.9 TrackableJob and Job Monitoring
+9.2.2.9 Job Monitoring with TrackableJob

 You can retrieve a TrackableJob instance after submitting a job.
 It is requested from the JobTracker using the unique jobId (per JobTracker).
-It can be used to get runtime statistics of the job.
-The information available is limited to the number of processed (mapped) records and the processing state of the different partitions or nodes (if KeyValueSource is not PartitionIdAware).
+You can use it get runtime statistics of the job.
+The information available is limited to the number of processed (mapped) records and the processing state of the different partitions or members (if KeyValueSource is not PartitionIdAware).